tshenolo/OpenSourceJumpstart/README.md

 Welcome to OpenSourceJumpstart, a beginner-friendly repository designed to help aspiring developers get started with contributing to open source projects.
 Whether you're new to programming or looking to expand your skills, this repository aims to guide you through the process of becoming an open source contributor.

-Generally Open Source Contribution consists of identifying an project you would like to contribute to and following the steps below.
+Open Source Contribution consists of identifying a project you would like to contribute to and following the steps below.
 I have created this project/repository to allow you to get hands on experience.

-## Tools to Use
+## Options for Contributing to Open Source
-You can use any of the following tools:
-- Github.com web interface
-- Git command line
-- Github CLI

-Check out https://docs.github.com/en/get-started/quickstart/set-up-git for more details

-Once you have choosen your tools and set them up please follow the steps highlighted below to contribute to this project:
+When it comes to contributing to open source projects, you have several options for interacting with Git and GitHub.
+Choose the one that suits your preferences and experience level:

+1. Git Command Line: The Git command line interface provides full control and flexibility for managing your local repositories and interacting with remote repositories.
+It requires familiarity with basic Git commands, such as git clone, git add, git commit, and git push.
+This option is suitable for developers comfortable working with the command line.

+2. GitHub CLI: GitHub CLI is a command-line tool specifically designed for GitHub.
+It provides an intuitive way to interact with GitHub repositories and perform various tasks, such as creating pull requests, reviewing code, and managing issues.
+GitHub CLI simplifies the workflow by eliminating the need to switch between the command line and the GitHub web interface.

+3. GitHub Desktop Application: GitHub Desktop is a user-friendly application that provides a graphical interface for managing your Git repositories.
+It offers an intuitive way to clone repositories, make changes, commit code, and synchronize with remote repositories.
+GitHub Desktop is an excellent option for those who prefer a visual approach to working with Git and GitHub.

+4. GitHub.com Web Interface: The GitHub.com web interface is accessible through any web browser and provides a comprehensive set of features for contributing to open source projects.
+You can create new branches, make changes to files, commit code, submit pull requests, and participate in discussions, all through the GitHub.com interface.
+This option requires no additional software installation and is suitable for beginners or those who prefer a web-based workflow.

+Choose the option that aligns with your preferred workflow and comfort level with Git and GitHub.
+Regardless of the method you choose, the key is to understand the underlying concepts and processes involved in contributing to open source projects.

+Choose the option that aligns with your preferred workflow and comfort level with Git and GitHub.
+Regardless of the method you choose, the key is to understand the underlying concepts and processes involved in contributing to open source projects.

 ## Fork this repository
 Forking the repository means creating your own copy of the project on GitHub.
 By forking, you will have your independent version of the project that you can freely modify and experiment with.
 Forking is the first step to contributing to an open source project.